-If you use computers in your business, then the answer is YES!
+If you use computers in your business, then YES, CyberSecurity is crucial!

 What is CyberSecurity?